 — following the rules defined in 35.3.4.5 (Probe Request frame content for a non-AP EHT STA) for the inclusion of elements.

+NOTE 1: The MLD MAC Address subfield is only included in the multi-link probe request if the AP MLD advertises the activation of the IRM mechanism as per rules defined in 12.2.12.2(Identifiable random MAC address (IRM) operation).

 TGbe editor: please insert the following proposed changes (CID #23178).